Elliot-Akande/odin-recipes/README.md

 Odin Recipes
 ------------

-This is an *incredibly* basic website made from a simple home page with links to various pages containing recipes for food.
+This is an *incredibly* basic website consisting of a home page with links to pages containing recipes for food.

 I created this project to get some practice using the most basic of html elements such as: